imskojs/Notes/README.md

 ## Flexbox Hybrid Quirks
 * Do not use float with flexbox
+* Use flexbox as a container, if you wanna do position: absolute or such, the item has to be inside flex-item rather than flex box.